shruthisp/PROJECTS/anomaly-detection/project_code/README.md

 The goal of this project is to Detect Anomalies in credit card transactions.
 Machine learning algorithms are being developed to detect fraudulent credit card transactions.
 We will be using the following algorithms for Anomaly detection in this project and then compare their performances:
-1. Supervised Learning models
+1. Supervised Learning models:
     - Random Forest
     - Bagging Classifiers
     - Logistic Regression
     - Support Vector Machines
     - Neural Networks
 <br>
-2. Unsupervised Learning models
+2. Unsupervised Learning models:
-    - K-Means Clustering
+    - KMeans Clustering
     - Isolation Forest
     - Local Outlier Factor
     - One Class SVM